-- Have robust processes (including filtering and monitoring systems) in place to ensure the online safety of pupils, staff, volunteers and governors - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - Set clear guidelines for the use of mobile phones for the whole school community

-Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate
+- Have robust processes (including filtering and monitoring systems) in place to ensure the online safety of pupils, staff, volunteers and proprietors - Protect and educate the whole school community in its safe and responsible use of technology, including mobile and smart technology (which we refer to as 'mobile phones') - .
+Set clear guidelines for the use of mobile phones for the whole school community - Pupils are not permitted to have mobile phones on site (in specific exceptions by parental request, children can hand their phone into the school office to be kept until the end of the school day.
+It should be switched off at all times.
+Further exceptions apply for children with medical conditions e.g. diabetes, who require mobile phones to monitor they should not be used for any other purpose) - Use of mobile phones by staff is only permitted in areas of the school where children are not present (e.g. staff room or office) and only in non-contact time - Visitors must adhere to the mobile phone usage sign displayed on the office door - Establish clear mechanisms to identify, intervene in and escalate any incidents or concerns, where appropriate